ipfs-inactive/blog/content/post/83-go-ipfs-0.4.20.md

 author: Steven Allen
 ---

-We're happy to release go-ipfs 0.4.20.
-This release includes some critical performance and stability fixes so all users should upgrade ASAP.
+We're excited to release go-ipfs 0.4.20, trail-blazing the way to the distributed web.
+This release includes some critical performance and stability fixes so all users should upgrade ASAP!
+As of release four-twenty, the CLI should be more usable due to improved commands, Bitswap should be more reliable, and the relays should be much more performant.
+Enjoy!

-This is also the first release to use go modules instead of GX.
+This is also the first release to use the budding go modules system instead of GX.
 While GX has been a great way to dogfood an IPFS-based package manager, building and maintaining a custom package manager is a _lot_ of work and we haven't been able to dedicate enough time to bring the user experience of gx to an acceptable level.
 You can read [#5850](https://github.com/ipfs/go-ipfs/issues/5850) for some discussion on this matter.

-# Highlights
+# 🔦 Highlights

-## Docker
+## ⛴ Docker

 As of this release, it's now much easier to run arbitrary IPFS commands within the docker container: